panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 // const cannot be reassigned
 pi = 4.89; // throws "TypeError: Assignment to constant variable"
 ```

+`let` declaration, on the other side, doesn't require an initial value and you can reassign its value multiple times.

 ```javascript
 // let initialization is optional